Pekinška Patka: Band formation and initial activity (1978)

 According to Kovačević, on the other hand, Pekinška Patka was his idea all along, spawned during February-March 1978 while he played weekly Thursday-night dance parties at Mašinac with his band Café Express.
 Frustrated at the crowds' indifferent reaction to his shoddy guitar solos, construction engineering graduate Kovačević reportedly sought a simpler and more direct way of playing music, finding the emerging punk genre perfectly suitable in this regard.
 He claims to have first reached out to his Café Express drummer Pihler about putting the new punk project together followed by bassist Žurić and only then, once they realized a need for a vocalist, contacting Čonkić whom the three had "known from around town".
 Kovačević did acknowledge Čonkić for coming up with the band name; Čonkić suggested Pekinška Patka because he believed it reminds of the word punk.

 The band's first live performance, a 9-minute set, took place at Mašinac club in late June 1978 with four people in attendance, all of them friends of the band members.
 The material they performed consisted of four tracks: aforementioned "Bela šljiva" ("White Plum") and cover of "Homburg", in addition to two new songs, Čonkić-written "Kratkovidi magarac" ("Shortsighted Donkey") and Čonkić/Kovačević co-written "Šta je zbližilo nas" ("What Made Us Closer").
-After the performance, Žurić left the band, and was replaced by Srbislav "Srba" Dobanovački. Čonkić and Kovačević continued to develop new material, some in English and some in Serbo-Croatian.
-Initially, the band's lyrics, written by Čonkić, did not deal with political issues, due to the firm control of the communist authorities over the Novi Sad cultural scene, caused by city's multinational character.
+After the performance, Žurić left the band, and was replaced by Srbislav "Srba" Dobanovački.

-Čonkić spent the July of 1978 in London, attending an English-abroad course at a UK college.
+Čonkić spent the July of 1978 in London, attending a study-English-abroad course at a UK-based college.
 Taking in the city's music scene by going out to live shows on a nightly basis, he ended up seeing a variety of performers—including punk and punk-adjacent acts such as The Clash, The Specials, Midge Ure, Glen Matlock's Rich Kids, Skids, and Magazine.
-Particularly impressed with The Clash show at the Music Machine venue where they played material off their upcoming album Give 'Em Enough Rope with The Specials as the opening act—a performance he would later state was the most influential one of his life—the look, posture, and pageantry of English punk as well The Clash's performance techniques Čonkić witnessed in London, would later be copied by his own band upon his return home to Yugoslavia.
+Particularly impressed with one of The Clash shows from their four-night July 24-27 residency at the Music Machine venue, with The Specials as the opening act, where The Clash played material off their upcoming album Give 'Em Enough Rope—a live performance Čonkić would later state influenced him the most of any he'd ever seen—the look, posture, and pageantry of English punk as well as The Clash's performative manner 24-year-old Čonkić witnessed that night in Camden were then copied by his own fledgling band upon his return home to Yugoslavia.